srleecode/blog/posts/component-commands.md

 }
 ```

-An important point to note is that Component commands should use cypress commands.
+An important point to note is that component commands should use cypress commands.

 The component command element is at the component tag level as this is where you add data-cy attributes and it is from this level that you can select all the required sub elements that are required in the methods or properties of the component command.
 Operations, however, should happen on the basic HTML elements.
 This is because Cypress has internal waiting mechanisms.
 These mechanisms don't work if the operations occur at higher levels and will get skipped if you use jquery to perform the operations.
 In general, this means that all operations need to first select a sub element to do the operation on and then use cypress commands to perform the operation.